thomassuedbroecker/gitops-verify-swagger-editor-example/README.md

 #### Step 2: Follow the steps written in [lab 3 operate](https://operate.cloudnativetoolkit.dev/getting-started/lab3/) just with the change `BOM` to setup the environment

-The helper automation scripts are already configured and available in the current repository.
+The helper automation scripts are already configured in the [current repository in the example folder](https://github.com/thomassuedbroecker/gitops-create-software-everywhere-module/tree/main/example).

 Interactive output: